 Care of the children was funded with the help of William Hogarth and Georg Frederic Handel, two of the leading artists of the time.
 Hogarth donated work to the hospital and persuaded his friends to do the same, people of fashion began to flock to what became the first public art gallery.
 Handel donated an organ to the Hospital and put on regular benefit performances of the Messiah.
 When he died, Handel left a fair copy of the Messiah score enabling the annual benefit concerts to continue.

 WHO WAS THOMAS CORAM?

-Thomas Coram was a shipbuilder, when he returned to London in xxxx after 11 years in America, he saw a booming city.
+Thomas Coram was a shipbuilder, when he returned to London after 11 years in America, he saw a booming city.
 Industry was thriving and some people were getting very rich.
 At the other end of the scale there was huge poverty.
 Many women unable to look after their children were simply abandoning them.
 Moved by their plight Thomas Coram decided to do something about it but needed a Royal Charter for his plans to work.
 For seventeen years he worked tirelessly getting enough signatures together for King George III to consider and then grant the charter.

 FOUNDLING HOSPITAL NEED TO KNOW

 - Open: Tuesday – Sunday 10am – 5pm

 - The Foundling Museum of one of 13 museum to be found in Museum Mile, including the Charles Dickens House and the Freemason’s Hall.